-During NFVI deployment, SSH public keys for each node are added to .../.ssh/authorized_keys.
+During NFVI deployment, SSH public keys for each node are added to .../.ssh/authorized\keys.
 Hence, from the build node you can log into each of the NFVI nodes without passwords.
-For some reason, if you need account information, see the openstack-configs/secrets.yaml file on the build node.
+For some reason, if you need account information, see the openstack-configs/ secrets.yam/ file on the build node.